 Despite a slowdown in the national food & beverage market, there is still healthy demand from a number of restaurant and leisure operators in Cambridge.
-The first half of 2018 has seen The lvy Brasserie open on Trinity Street as well as the five-star University Arms Hotel, following a multi-million pound refurbishment undertaken by Melford Capital.

-A notable transaction in 2018 so far includes Franco Manca taking 636 sq ft on Market Hill on a 5-year lease at £110,000 pa.
-Take up has been led by these smaller units, particularly with independent occupiers thriving as their unique offering appeals to consumers.
+The first half of 2018 has seen The Ivy Brasserie open on Trinity Street as well as the five-star University Arms Hotel, following a multi-million pound refurbishment undertaken by Melford Capital.
+Take up has been led by smaller units, particularly as independent occupiers thrive as their unique offering appeals to the local market.
+For example, Franco Manca took 636 sq ft on Market Hill on a 5 year lease at £110,000 pa.

-Prime locations, including the two largest shopping centres, the Grand Arcade and the Grafton Centre, are reportedly trading well.
 The prime rent remains unchanged from the end of 2017 at £290 psf (Zone A), although rents are falling in some secondary/tertiary locations.
 As previously reported, the Grafton Centre is currently undergoing a major refurbishment which will enhance the retail and restaurant offering, as well as reconfiguring the former BHS unit.
-Puregym has also secured planning consent to occupy part of this, with a planning application also submitted for a hotel.

-Elsewhere, the Old Ticket Office, pub and restaurant, has opened next to Cambridge station, and Network Rail plans for another restaurant in the near future.
-One Station Square and 50/60 Station Road are also offering space for retail and leisure.

-Aberdeen Standard Investments has also submitted plans for a new city quarter attached to the Lion Yard area that surrounds St Andrew's church.
+Puregym has secured planning consent to occupy part of this, with a planning application submitted for a hotel.
+Elsewhere, the Old Ticket Office pub and restaurant has opened next to Cambridge station, with Network Rail planning for another restaurant in the near future.
+Despite completing in Q2 2017, retail opportunities remain available at One Station Square with 50/60 Station Road marketing space on a pre-let basis.
+Aberdeen Standard Investments has submitted plans for a new city quarter attached to the Lion Yard area that surrounds St Andrew's church.
 This is to include restaurant space, a hotel and a rooftop terrace.
 PROPERTY MARKET TRENDS

-PRIME RENT (MID-2018) CHANGE OVER H1 2018 FORECAST NEXT 12 MONTHS PRIME YIELD (MID-2018) Office £41.00 psf 1 1 4.5% VALUES Industrial £13.50 psf 1 \leftrightarrow 5.5% Retail £290 psf ZA \leftrightarrow \leftrightarrow 3.8% H1 2018 TAKE-UP (SQ FT) TAKE-UP COMPARED WITH 5-YR AVERAGE CURRENT AVAILABILITY (SQ FT) CHANGE OVER H1 2018 BUSINESS SPACE Office 240,000 sq ft Below average 700,000 sq ft 1 ACTIVITY Industrial 215,000 sq ft In line with average 576,000 sq ft 1 TOTAL TRANSACTED H1 2018 6-MONTHLY AVERAGE (LAST 5 YEARS) INVESTMENT MARKET ACTIVITY £170 million £100 million pa
+PRIME RENT (MID-2018) CHANGE OVER H1 2018 FORECAST NEXT 12 MONTHS PRIME YIELD (MID-2018) Office £41.00 psf 1 1 4.5% VALUES Industrial £13.50 psf 1 $ \longleftrightarrow $ 5.5% Retail £290 psf ZA $ \longleftrightarrow $ $ \longleftrightarrow $ 3.8% H1 2018 TAKE-UP (SQ FT) TAKE-UP COMPARED WITH 5-YR AVERAGE CURRENT AVAILABILITY (SQ FT) CHANGE OVER H1 2018 BUSINESS Office 240,000 sq ft Below average 700,000 sq ft Ļ SPACE ACTIVITY Industrial 215,000 sq ft In line with average 576,000 sq ft 1 TOTAL TRANSACTED H1 2018 6-MONTHLY AVERAGE (LAST 5 YEARS) INVESTMENT MARKET ACTIVITY £170 million £100 million pa OUTLOOK - Over the next six months, prime office rents will remain stationary at £41.00 psf.
+Looking further ahead, we anticipate this figure increasing towards £45.00 psf as the CB1 development continues. - Demand will focus on mid-tech (laboratory and workshop space) as the city's technology sector continues to thrive. - Retail rents will come under pressure although we expect the city centre will show some resilience against a challenging picture for the UK high street.
+We do not expect any further increases in prime retail rents over the next 1-2 years.
+THIS PUBLICATION IS PART OF THE 2018 COMMERCIAL EDGE RESEARCH SERIES.
+To download a copy of the full reports, please visit: carterjonas.co.uk/commercialedge